Start your engines: The Car Connection's Best Car To Buy 2021 prepares to launch

 There's a lot to like, and a lot more to choose from.
 Of the 259 models available for 2021, nearly 50 of the cars, trucks, SUVs, and wagons sold on dealer lots are new or redesigned.
 Despite pandemic-induced delays, limitations on access to new cars, and new ways for automakers to launch cars remotely to the public, our editorial team at The Car Connection has tested everything hot and fresh for 2021, including some 2020 models that didn't make it into our garages until later in the calendar year.

 Typically we whittle down the contenders from the pretenders at our annual in-person Best Car To Buy testing in northern Georgia, where the pavement is hot and the pecan pies better.
-We drive more than a dozen finalists on the track, through twisting roads in the Blue Mountains, around town running errands, and back and forth on highways to replicate how owners might experience their new cars.
+We drive more than a dozen finalists on the track, through twisting roads in the Blue Ridge Mountains, around town running errands, and back and forth on highways to replicate how owners might experience their new cars.
 These last laps of back-to-back testing supplement hundreds of hours during the year driving new cars on automotive programs and in our personal driveways.

 This year, we were limited to the latter and we won't be meeting in person.
 Arguments at dinner tables and settled around campfires will, like so many other things, shift to Zoom.